Our Continuity of Carer Homebirth Team launched in January 2023.

 Following a relocation, we are pleased to announce we are back!

 The lilac birth centre is located on the first floor of the maternity unit.

 With a total of eight rooms, five with birthing pools, we hope to create a calm, welcoming environment for you to birth your baby.

 There are monthly open days for you to view the Birth Centre and meet the midwives, along with Active Birth Workshops.
 Both of these can be booked online via Eventbrite.

 For any other queries please contact: firstname.lastname@example.org

 Our rooms are situated on the ground floor of the maternity building.
 There are 10 birthing rooms, and one birthing pool and each room has its own en suite facilities.

 We offer continuous fetal monitoring for pregnant women who require it in labour via a cardiotocography (CTG) machine.
 We offer the option of telemetry (cordless and waterproof transducers) so you can mobilise more freely and be immersed in water whilst having your baby’s heart rate monitored.

 Elective Caesarean deliveries

-We have elective Caesarean delivery lists on Monday, Tuesday, Wednesday and Thursday mornings.
+We have elective caesarean delivery lists on Monday, Tuesday, Wednesday and Thursday mornings.
 For most uncomplicated Caesarean deliveries, you will be eligible for the enhanced recovery programme.
-This means that you will be given regular pain relief, your urinary catheter will be removed in the late afternoon or evening so that you can start mobilising early with the view of enabling you to be discharged the next day if you are well.
+This means that you will be given regular pain relief, and your urinary catheter will be removed in the late afternoon or evening so that you can start mobilising early with the view of enabling you to be discharged the next day if you are well.